surankokila/intermediate-vc-course/_episodes/07_lesson6_remotes.md

 GitHub is useful, since it has extensive tooling to allow collaboration (more on this in the next session).
 There are alternative which serve a similar purpose (such as Bitbucket and GitLab).

+### Aside: Anonymising Your E-Mail

+We are potentially going to be pushing changes to public repositories.
+If you would rather not have the commits associated with your e-mail address, we can use an anonymised GitHub one.
+This e-mail address has the form `########+USERNAME@users.noreply.github.com`, with digits and your username, and can be found through your GitHub user settings under E-mail:

+- There is a tick-box for using this substitution e-mail address for actions on GitHub;
+- and this is where you can find the e-mail address to use with `git config --global user.email`.

 ### Sending Changes to GitHub

 Since we are working with our own repository, we have the relevant permissions to upload our local changes to our remote repository.